kafkaesc/Twisted-Fizz-Buzz/README.md

 ## ExtraFizzBuzz

 ExtraFizzBuzz is a C# console app that will demonstrate the extra featues of the TwistedFizzBuzz library.
 Instead of the normal Fizz on multiples of 3 and Buzz on multiples of 5, ExtraFizzBuzz will print Fizz on multiples of 5, Buzz on multiples of 9, and Bar on multiples of 27.
 It will run for the range of -27 to 120.

+## TwistedFizzBuzzTest

+TwistedFizzBuzzTest is a test project for with unit tests for the methods in TwistedFizzBuzz.